Guilospanck/murray-rs/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 For significant changes or enhancements, please open an issue first to discuss your ideas.

 ## License